I CAN SEE CLEARLY NOW

 So the Boxers sued, claiming that by destroying the view they loved so much, the City had impaired their view and decreased the value of their property.

 The 5th Amendment prohibits the government from taking your property “without just compensation.”
-There are regular plain-vanilla takings, such as when the government bulldozes your house in order to let developers build a fancy high-priced neighborhood with houses, a marina, shops and restaurants.
+There are regular plain-vanilla takings, such as when the government bulldozes your house in order to let developers build a fancy high-priced neighborhood with houses, a marina, shops, and restaurants.

 And then there are inverse condemnations, where the government does not take your land, but just does something else to make it uninhabitable, such as building a sewage treatment plant upwind to your house, planting a freeway embankment in front of your place, or extending a commercial airport runway to your front door stoop.

-The Boxers blamed the City’s “plan, design, and maintenance of the redwood trees” for wrecking the view and increasing a risk of fire.
+The Boxers blamed the City’s “plan, design, and maintenance of the redwood trees” for wrecking the view and increasing the risk of fire.
 The City demurred, which is the legal way of saying “even if everything they say in their complaint is true, they’ve got nothing coming.”

 In California, property is taken or damaged, so as to give rise to a claim for inverse condemnation, when it has been physically invaded, or physically damaged, or an intangible intrusion onto the property has that places “a burden on the property that is direct, substantial, and peculiar to the property itself.”
-But no one has a basic right to an unobstructed view over adjoining property, unless they have contracted with the adjacent property owners for it or the legislature provides for it.
+But no one has a basic right to an unobstructed view over adjoining property unless they have contracted with the adjacent property owners for it or the legislature provides for it.

 Here, despite the Boxers’ rebellion, there had been no physical intrusion onto their property, and the fact that absent the view of the Beverly hills the property wasn’t worth as much does not constitute a taking or damaging.
 Imagine the mess were the court to agree with the Boxers: your neighbors’ house is painted a garish color that is an eyesore, or a new hotel goes up a block away that spoils your view of the sunrise, or a new grade school is built in the next block, and playground noise upsets your cats.
 If changes in the use of surrounding property – or, as here, the incremental growth of trees – that affect the character of the neighborhood in a way you don’t like somehow gives you the right to collect money damages from another, progress would grind to a halt.
 What would be as bad, you would be as restricted in making use of your property as you could restrict others.

 Boxer v.
 City of Beverly Hills, 246 Cal.App.4th 1212 (Ct.App.
 2nd Dist., 2016): The Boxers owned a house on Spalding Drive in Beverly Hills.
 They filed an inverse condemnation action against the City of Beverly Hills, seeking damages and injunctive relief based upon impairment of the views from their backyards by coastal redwood trees the City planted in Roxbury Park.
 They complained that they were accustomed to having an unobstructed view of the hills of Beverly Hills, the Hollywood Hills, and the Los Angeles basin, including the Hollywood sign, the Griffith Observatory, downtown Los Angeles, and even Mounty Baldy.
 Since their planting in 1989, the redwood trees had grown to block the previously unobstructed view.
-Plaintiffs wanted money, and an order that the City had to trim or remove the trees.
+The Boxers wanted money and an order that the City had to trim or remove the trees.

 The trial court agreed with the City that as a matter of law, inverse condemnation provides no remedy for impairment of view from private property.